Pixel Code

 (AlQuran 24:38).

 In this way, there is no clash between the desire to be financially stable and Islam.
 Islam is a balanced religion.
-Just know that Allah (SWT) is the Provider and that you will always, without a doubt, obtain the Rizq that was decreed for you by Allah (SWT).
+Just know that Allah (SWT) is the Provider and that you will always, without a doubt, obtain the Rizq that was decreed for you by Allah (SWT) to make you financially strong.
 If you are a workaholic and struggle with the work/life balance, that realization may help you.
 The vision of being financially stable should thus be to continue and improve your acts of worship.

 • Increase your charity,